OasisDEX/summer-earn-protocol/packages/dutch-auction/README.md

 ### DutchAuctionManager

-The main contract that handles the creation and management of auctions.
+The example implementation contract that handles the creation and management of auctions.

 ### DutchAuctionLibrary

 A library containing the core logic for Dutch auctions, including price calculations and token purchases.

+Important note for usage:
+The contract using this library is responsible for:
+- Storing the auctions
+- Managing auction IDs
+- Checking for duplicate auction IDs
+- Handling any additional logic specific to the implementation

+The library itself does not manage these aspects, as it's designed to be flexible and reusable.

+For an example of how to implement these responsibilities, please refer to the DutchAuctionManager contract.
+This contract demonstrates how to use the DutchAuctionLibrary while managing auction storage, IDs, and other implementation-specific details.

 ### DutchAuctionErrors